Wait Wait... Don't Tell Me!: Television

 In 2008, National Public Radio reached an agreement with CBS Entertainment to create a television pilot of Wait Wait...
 Don't Tell Me!
 Peter Sagal and Carl Kasell would be in the pilot, and Doug Berman would be the executive producer.

 On November 16, 2011, BBC America announced that the show would make its television debut with a "2011 Year in Review" special airing on December 23, to be retransmitted by NPR stations on the 24th and 25th.
 The taping included two American panelists—Wait Wait regulars Paula Poundstone and Alonzo Bodden—and British newcomer Nick Hancock.
 In December 2018, NBCUniversal announced it was developing a television version of Wait Wait...
 Don't Tell Me!

 Live cinema

 On May 2, 2013, an episode was performed at the NYU Skirball Center for the Performing Arts in New York City and was streamed live via satellite as a Fathom Events presentation to hundreds of cinema theaters throughout the United States and Canada.
 The show included host Peter Sagal, announcer Carl Kasell, and panelists Mo Rocca, Paula Poundstone, and Tom Bodett.
 Celebrity guest Steve Martin won in the Not My Job segment.
+The show featured a performance by Sharon Jones & The Dap-Kings.